Rhizorhabdus wittichii

 The species Rhizorhabdus wittichii, formerly Sphingomonas wittichii, is a Gram-negative, rod-shaped motile bacterium, with an optimum growth temperature at 30 °C. It forms a greyish white colony.
-It has been found to have a 67mol% of DNA G+C content.
+It has been found to have a 67 mol% of DNA G+C content.

 The R. wittichii RW1 genome consists of 5,915,246 bp and consists of a single circular chromosome and two plasmids.

 Background

 It was first isolated from water of the River Elbe by R.-M. Wittich, after whom the species is named.

 The species was originally thought to belong to the genus Sphingomonas, despite poor alignment of its 16S rRNA gene with its putative nearest neighbor.
 It has since been reclassified to Rhizorhabdus as part of a larger re-evaluation of Alphaproteobacteria.

 Strain(s)

 Its type strain is R. wittichii RW1 DSM 6014T (= JCM 10273T = EY 4224T).